How to Advertise Your Maryland Rental Property Successfully

 Having a stunning rental listing isn’t quite enough.
 The listing will only get to be effective if a large number of prospects get to view it.
 Put yourself in the shoes of a prospective tenant: “If I’d be looking for a place to rent, where would I go?”

 Would you look through rental listing sites to find a place to rent?
-If so, make sure to focus your advertising efforts on top rental listing sites.
+If so, make sure to focus your advertising efforts on top rental sites.
 Examples of popular sites include Zillow, HotPads, Zumper, Redfin, and Craigslist.

 Social media is free and readily accessible.
 For example, on top of popular online listing sites, Instagram is a popular app for rental units with plenty of resources for advertising, and you can easily make a free account.